 These days, a general dentist can perform oral surgery, such as crown lengthening, bone grafting, soft tissue grafting or tooth extractions.
 Unlike Aunt Polly, we've completed dental school and have a great deal of experience and a vast array of precise instruments to help us extract teeth.

-Barring anything surgical (where I have to use special instruments to cut the bone and dig around below the gum line, sounds like fun, right?), an extraction itself is generally pretty quick and easy.
+Barring anything surgical (where I have to use special instruments to cut the bone and dig around below the gum line, sounds like fun, right?), a tooth extraction itself is generally pretty quick and easy.
 Believe it or not, it usually takes longer to numb up the area than it does to actually pull a tooth.
 What I'm more concerned about is the 24 hours following the procedure.

 Realistically, it's no different than when you were a kid and fell over and skinned your knee.
 We always want a clot to form and scab over, except in this case, it's probably not a good idea to pick at the one in your mouth.
 This is why I will ask you to bite down on a gauze pad once the tooth is out, and why you leave the office with a long list of "what NOT to do's."

 Here's what you need to avoid for 24 to 48 hours after your tooth has been pulled:

 Much like the general goal in the rest of life, the goal after an extraction is not to get your blood pressure up.
 Getting your blood pressure up stimulates blood flow and may push it into the empty socket, which could dislodge the clot.